-These simple tips can help you to start managing your anxiety with your diet.
+These simple tips to can help you to manage your anxiety naturally with your diet.
 Even implementing one small change at a time can make a big difference in the long-run:

 - Choose natural sweeteners like honey and maple syrup instead of refined sugar and artificial sweeteners.

 - Increase healthy fats and omega-3s, and use less refined vegetable oils.

 - Cut back on your caffeine consumption, especially in the afternoon.

 Remember, anxiety management works best when you take a multi-pronged approach so make sure you’re including meditation, journaling, counseling or therapy, and regular exercise as part of your anxiety management plan.
 But if you’re living with anxiety, diet is a good place to start.

 Make sure to download my free 101 Gut Healing Foods list, which will tell you exactly what to eat to help manage your anxiety.
 Remember that small adjustments can lead to big changes!
 Get it here now.